 While Digital Learning Day won’t be too different from most other days, there are a few reasons to take notice:

 - It’s an excuse to try out some innovative education technology or digital learning tools you’ve been meaning to tackle.

-- There’s a Town Hall (you can watch it live here) being held at the Newseum in Washington, D.C.
+- There’s a Town Hall being held at the Newseum in Washington, D.C.